demisto/content/Packs/DemistoRESTAPI/Integrations/CoreRESTAPI/CoreRESTAPI_description.md

 </~XSOAR_ON_PREM>

 <~XSOAR_ON_PREM>
-### NOTE
+### NOTES:
-You do not need to provide an API Key ID.
+- You do not need to provide an API Key ID.
 </~XSOAR_ON_PREM>
+- For detailed information on Token permissions, please refer to the [Roles Management](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Roles-management) documentation.